Qiksar/crudio/README.md

 Why use it?
 You might be building a prototype app and want a database that is filled with sensible data, so you can spend more time coding your prototype UI and less time trying to create meaningful test data.

+## More Information

+When you are ready, and need more information about how to create your own data models and values, take a look here [Crudio Syntax reference](repo-syntax.md)

 ## Where to find the code and NPM package

 Click here to find the Github project: [Github](https://github.com/Qiksar/crudio)